Learning to Predict Vehicle Trajectories with Model-based Planning: Introduction

-Despite achieving steady improvement in accuracy, much less attention has been paid to the feasibility and robustness in prediction.
+Despite achieving steady improvement in accuracy, much less attention has been paid to the feasibility and robustness of learning-based trajectory prediction.
 Indeed, most traffic participants operate under their inherent kinematic constraints (e.g., non-holonomic motion constraints for vehicles) while in compliance with the road structure (e.g., lane connectivity, static obstacles) and semantic information (e.g., traffic lights, speed limits).
 All these kinematic and environmental constraints explicitly regularize the trajectory space.
-However, most existing future prediction methods model traffic agents as points and produce sequences of future positions without constraints.
-Such constraint-free predictions may be incompliant with kinematic or environmental characteristics, which gives rise to massive uncertainty in the predicted future states.
-Consequently, the downstream planning module would inevitably undergo some extra burdens, and even the "freezing robot problem" \cite{trautman2010unfreezing}.
-Furthermore, recent works typically generate trajectory predictions by network regression, which has high dependences on long-term tracking results.
-Nevertheless, for some dense driving scenarios, where the target would be momently occluded or suddenly appears within the sensing range, tracking results are discontinuous or not accumulated enough.
-The prediction accuracy would degrade under such imperfect tracking cases.
+However, most existing approaches model traffic agents as points and generate future trajectories without imposing constraints.
+Such constraint-free predictions may be incompliant with kinematic or environmental characteristics and thus give rise to massive uncertainty in the predicted future states.
+As a result, the downstream planning module would inevitably undergo some extra burdens, and even the ``freezing robot problem"~\cite{trautman2010unfreezing}.
+Furthermore, the trajectory predictions typically generated by neural network regression have high dependences on long-term tracking.
+For some dense driving scenarios where the target would be momently occluded or suddenly appears within the sensing range, tracking results are discontinuous or not accumulated enough.
+The prediction accuracy would thereby degrade under such imperfect tracking cases.